lancedabre/CINEHORIA/README.md

 ## Screenwriting software

 Work in progress!!
-(Do not use, you may loose data)
+(Do not use; you may lose data)

 Free, open source, production-level screenwriting software